How to Get out of Your Head: 9 Ways to Return to Reality

 This may sound a little contradictory considering this article aims to help you get out of your head, not dive into it headfirst but hear me out.
 This method might cause you to focus on any thoughts that have become an issue to you, but once you write them down on the paper, you will notice an instant release.

 You can start this method by writing down your most frequent and troubling thoughts.
-You will notice as you start writing and thinking more deeply the pen will begin to move on its own as more and more inner issues come to the surface.
-This can be a mindfulness journal you keep to clear your head.
+You will notice as you start writing and thinking more deeply more inner issues will bubble to the surface.
+This can be written in a mindfulness journal you keep to calm the mind.

 This is more of a long term solution than a short term one as it won't necessarily help straight away, but after the consistent practice of this technique, you will notice a weight lifting off your chest from consistently channeling your inner thoughts onto paper.
 This constant emotional expression onto paper will prevent thoughts and feeling from being trapped in your head furthermore helping you get out of your head.